pjsmith404/bin-night-light/README.md

 # Notes

+## 2025-05-17

+I've introduced a switcher function that will just test one pin's state and swap the two LEDs around based on that.

+For timekeeping, I've introduced a delay constant that I'll just crank up to be 7 days in milliseconds or something like that.
+Because calendars, time and an arduino's ability to track time are all pretty loose, this will not remain accurate.
+My lazy solution is some combination of power cycling and a switcher to swap the active light.
+I'll develop on that basis and then consider either a RTC or NTP to get more precise timekeeping.
+The timekeeping will likely just be determined by whether I think I should spend more time on it.

 ## 2025-05-16

 With a basic circuit done up, I just need to determine a suitable way to keep track of time.
 I see a few options: